Rory Butcher

 Academic Activity

-I currently serve as the Student Representative on the Council for the Society for Army Historical Research, a Postgraduate Lead for the War and Peace Research Cluster in Leeds, and am a member or postgraduate member of the other following organisations:
+I currently serve as the Student Representative on the Council for the Society for Army Historical Research, am affiliated with the War Studies Research Cluster in Leeds, and am a member or postgraduate member of the other following organisations:

 - British Commission for Military History.